 From Hero to Monster

 He used to be a mortal.
 He used to serve humanity and fight for justice.
-His name is Kar, a remarkable young handsome man who grew up in a modest village in the southern end of the world.
+His name is Kar, a remarkably handsome young man who grew up in a modest village at the southern end of the world.
 His village community lived a simple life.
 They were isolated from the other parts of the world, and very soon they were getting attacked by bandits.
-Their food was carted away, and some of the people were kidnapped and ransom was demanded before they were released.
+Their food was carted away, and some of the people were kidnapped, and ransom was demanded before they were released.
 Some unlucky ones were killed.

 A Joyous Celebration